 - In Sym-Bionic Titan, while fighting the Mutraddi Xeexi, it manages to eat some of the fufu from Ilana's school food party.
 He/it compliments the taste.

-- Transformers Animated: Sunstorm is always complimenting people, be it his enemies or allies.
-Sometimes it get's him into trouble, like spending too long admiring Omega Supreme and getting bashed out of the way.
+- Transformers: Animated: As the embodiment of Starscream's sycophantic tendencies, Sunstorm is always complimenting people, be it his enemies or allies.
+Sometimes it gets him into trouble, like spending too long admiring Omega Supreme and getting bashed out of the way.
 After watching Prowl's use of Stasis Cuffs, he later ambushes and takes him down with a similar move, thanking him for the brilliant idea.
-In "Five Servos of Doom" he tries to compliment Sentinal Prime's use of a Bounty Hunter to stop him, but has a mouth piece slapped on.
+In "Five Servos of Doom" he tries to compliment Sentinel Prime's use of a bounty hunter to stop him, but has a mouthpiece slapped on.